Kenta-Asakura/Kenta-Asakura/README.md

 - 🌱 I’m currently learning **React Native**

-- 👨‍💻 All of my projects are available at [https://kentaasakura.me/](https://kentaasakura.me/)
+- 👨‍💻 All of my projects are available at my [portfolio](https://kentaasakura.me/)

 - 📫 How to reach me **asakura.kenta963420@gmail.com**